-A call published by the Austrian Research Promotion Agency serves as the basis to create the LIT Factory.
-The LIT Factory is co-financed by the Austrian Federal Ministry of Transport, Innovation and Technology as well as the JKU, the Upper Austrian government, the City of Linz and industrial companies as an infrastructure platform for research collaboration directly on the JKU campus.
+A call published by the Austrian Research Promotion Agency served as the foundation to create the LIT Factory.
+The LIT Factory is co-financed by the Austrian Federal Ministry of Transport, Innovation and Technology, the JKU, the Upper Austrian government, the city of Linz, and industrial companies as an infrastructure platform to support research collaboration directly at the JKU.

 Upper Austria is unique in that there is no other European region in which the entire value-chain of the plastics industry is represented in such a condensed area.
 For many years now and in close cooperation with local companies, Upper Austria has become a location that supports the continual expansion polymer technologies and polymer chemistry.

 The LIT Factory at the JKU aims to leverage the potential of digitization alongside the value chain of materials ranging from product development and tool-making to production and ecologically recycling plastic.
 The Linz Institute of Technology follows a visionary and holistic technological approach with a focus on Responsible Technology.

 As one of the most versatile materials today, plastic serves as an innovative source in many applied areas of application in which recyclability, resource efficiency and sustainability are important factors.
 Plastics offer decisive advantages when taking life cycle assessments into consideration.

 Polymer processing involves digitalization and digital transformation in order to increase productivity, ensure quality by means of intelligent process models, and develop new products, processes and business models.
 In the long run, the LIT Factory aims to become an internationally visible flagship for polymer processing and digitization.